laderast/gradual_shiny/readme.md

 Open up the tutorial at http://laderast.github.io/shiny_workshop_pdxrlang.
 There's more info on getting started in there.

+## Contributing

+I'd love to hear any suggestions on what people thought worked and didn't work for the workshop.
+[Add comments to this issue](https://github.com/laderast/shiny_workshop_pdxrlang/issues/2)!

 ## Licensing Info

 Copyright 2018 Ted Laderas